 Darci by Kenner, the fashion model doll, was 70’s clone, but she was one inch bigger than Barbie and had larger feet.
 Kenner was bought by Hasbro.
 Hasbro created the Jem line of dolls.
 80’s Jem dolls based on a cartoon of the used the Darci Doll as a prototype.

-Jem was a failure, lasting for only two years.
+Jem was a failure as a doll, lasting for only two years.
 Jem Hasbro created Maxie a teenaged doll, and so Mattel created Jazzie as a clone of Maxie, but Maxie was also a failure and Hasbro stopped making Clones.
+I don’t think Hasbro even makes dolls at this time.
+Jem has a second life with a wave of New Jem dolls made by Integrity.
+Hasbro bought a lot of licenses and many smaller doll companies including Kenner and Marx.

 Bratz dolls by MGA with bigger head and removable feet took a big share of the market, so Mattel created My Scene a Bratz Clone which they no longer make.
 Bratz rocked the doll world outselling Barbie for a short time.
 Many modern type Bratz clones are made such as Moxie and Liv.